Adarsh-50/Student-attendance-system/README.md

 🛠️ Technologies Used
 RFID module for tag scanning
 Microcontroller integration
-Backend for data storage and processing
+Backend for data storage and processing.